 All children are offered a range of visits connected with the on-going work in class.
 They give enjoyment and extend the children’s interest and knowledge.
 We ask parents for voluntary contributions towards the cost of these visits.
 However, without these contributions some of the visits cannot take place.
 We appreciate this may sometimes be difficult for some families.
 If parents experience any difficulty in funding trips, they should in the first instance speak to the Head of School.
 These discussions will be dealt with in strict confidence.

-School trips are often linked to topics we are covering, KS2 pupils have visited the Houses of Parliament and Kentwell Hall and KS1 trips have included visits to local castles and a day trip to Southwold.
-Activity days with other schools within the Hartismere pyramid are arranged for each year group and pupils in Year 6 have the opportunity to take part in a residential trip to Aylmerton Field Study Centre in Norfolk.
+School trips are often linked to topics we are covering, KS2 pupils have visited the Houses of Parliament and IWM Duxford and KS1 trips have included visits to local castles and a day trip to Walberswick.
+Activity days with other schools within the local area are arranged.
+Pupils in Year 3 and Year 4 have the opportunity to take part in a one night residential trip to Finnborough Hall and Year 5 and 6 go for three days / two nights to Kingswood activity centre near Cromer.
+Every year we take the whole school to the pantomime and we also like to take the whole school on a trip at the end of the school year.

 The school tries to offer a variety of activities across the year according to strengths and interests; these are run at lunchtime or after school.
 We invite other organisations to provide activities after school.
 A letter usually goes out at the start of term when clubs are about to begin.
 If parents are interested in running a club please contact the school.